eatdust/normalmap/README.md

 * Richard Plangger (https://github.com/planrich/normalmap)

-* The algorithm to compute the normal map comes from the gimp normal map plugin, see (https://code.google.com/p/gimp-normalmap/).
+* Shawn Kirst (https://code.google.com/p/gimp-normalmap/) for the algorithm to compute the normal map in The Gimp.

 License
 ---